 If Your Doctor Recommends Tissue Expansion…

-If your doctor is recommending tissue expansion, this web page will give you a basic understanding of the procedure.
+If your doctor is recommending tissue expansion, this web page will give you a basic understanding of the procedure in Washington.
 It can’t answer all of your questions, since a lot depends on your individual circumstances.
 Please be sure to ask your surgeon if there is anything you don’t understand about the procedure.

 A silicone balloon expander is inserted beneath the skin.
 Once in place, the expander is gradually filled with salt water through a tiny valve.